IVSoftware/IVSoftware.Portable.SQLiteMarkdown/IVSoftware.Portable.SQLiteMarkdown/README/observable-query-filter-source.md

 `ObservableQueryFilterSource<T>` manages a seamless **query-then-filter** workflow using a built-in state machine.
 It allows flexible integration with any UI while letting you keep full control over when and how remote queries are executed.

-### Step 1: Model Decoration
+### Step 1: Model Setup

-Filtering behavior is driven by simple attribute annotations on your model properties — no subclassing required.
+Filtering is driven by lightweight attribute decoration on your model properties:

 ```csharp
 public class Contact